Jungle Lodge at Poring Hot Springs

 Close to the world famous Poring Hot Springs near Kinabalu National Park, the resort has simple yet pleasant accommodation, a good restaurant and is surrounded by well-preserved rainforest.

 The Jungle Lodge units are simple one-bedroom cabins with private bathrooms.
 They have comfortable beds, a spacious living area with cable TV and attractive parquet flooring.
 The cabins are located amongst the forest foliage and there are easy trails to explore straight from the resort.
-There are multiple level pools for guests to bathe in the hot spring waters.
+There are multiple level pools for guests to bathe in the hot spring waters, as well as an outdoor swimming pool and slide pool.
+Explore the butterfly garden, gallery and canopy walkway.

 The resort used to be administered by the National Park authorities but was taken over by Sutera Sanctuary Lodges who spruced up the buildings and added units.
 We normally book the Jungle Lodge units, but there are also the two-bedroom River Lodge units and the Palm Villa, a premier chalet with butler service and a special menu.